Professor-SuPy/Template-for-Flask/README.md

-This is reposatory that will give you quick and easy start for Flask Development.
+This is a repository that will give you a quick and easy start for Flask Development.

-This is part of a medium artical, follow the artical to understand the Template.
+This is part of a medium article, follow the article to understand the Template.

-To get started, clone repository and cd to folder and run :
+To get started, clone repository and cd to the folder and run :

 $python -r requriments.txt

-and then, run following command:
+and then, run the following command:

 $flask run